 Other important elements to discuss on the front end with a potential builder:

-• Your budget and the costs of the project: What are your considerations here, and what is the builder’s process for providing a quote?
+• Budget: What are your considerations here, and what is the builder’s process for providing a quote?

-• The builder’s level of experience: Does it match the level needed for your project?
+• Level of experience: Does it match the level needed for your project?

-• Project management approach: the level of involvement that you wish to have with the project; their communication approach during a project, and other services they may provide, such as client software
+• Project management: The level of involvement that you wish to have with the project; their communication approach during a project, and other services they may provide, such as client software

 • Builder–client relationship: We joke that beginning a remodeling or building project is like embarking on a short-term marriage!
 The level of trust, clear communication, and personality types of the people involved will play a major role in ensuring a positive experience for you—and for your builder.